viresh-ratnakar/exolve/README.md

 For options that need a value (provided after a colon), there should not be any leading space after the colon.
 The list of currently supported options is as follows:
+- **`columnar-layout`** If this option is specified, then puzzle is rendered in a newspaper-like columnar layout, using CSS "column"s.
+The number of columns is determined by the current width of the viewport (we assume that all of it is available to the crossword) and is adjusted if the window is resized.
+The number of columns can only be one of the following: 1 (which is the same as what we get without the columnar-layout option, when the available width is too small), 2, or 3.
 - **`hide-inferred-numbers`** If this option is specified, then the software does not display any clue numbers that were automatically inferred.
 Setters using non-numeric clue labels may want to specify this option.
 - **`clues-panel-lines:<N>`** Limit the across/down/nodir clues boxes to
-  about N lines of text, adding scrollbars if needed.
+  a maximum of about N lines of text, adding scrollbars if needed.
 - **`offset-top:<N>`** Draw the grid with this much space above and under it (N pixels).
 Useful for drawing additional art around the grid using `customizeExolve()`, for example.